mananta/mananta.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming PhD Student at the [Centre for Quantum Technologies](https://www.quantumlah.org/), National University of Singapore.
+I am a first year PhD Student at the [Centre for Quantum Technologies](https://www.quantumlah.org/), National University of Singapore.
 I am fortunate to be advised by [Prof. Divesh Aggarwal](https://sites.google.com/site/diveshhomepage/).

 My research interests lie in Theory and Foundations of Cryptography with an emphasis on Lattice-based Post Quantum Cryptography and Theoretical Computer Science in general.